+

 18. The future: A female vision (Derry/Donegal)

-As James Joyce said of his own motivation in writing Ulysses, chARTer 309 is about doing something for the more distant future.
+As James Joyce said of his own motivation in writing Ulysses, the 309 pamphlet is about doing something for the more distant future.

 Artists’ Exchange